 Dr. Pelletier MD, FACS renders care to patients who suffer from many types of corneal (the eye’s outermost layer) problems.
-Examples of diagnoses commonly treated at Plessen Ophthalmology include keratoconus, herpes simplex keratitis, herpes zoster, corneal infections, inflammations, scars, dystrophies, and bullous keratopathy.
+Examples of diseases commonly treated at Plessen Ophthalmology include keratoconus, herpes simplex keratitis, herpes zoster, corneal infections, inflammations, scars, dystrophies, and bullous keratopathy.
 While many of these conditions are treated medically, a small percentage will eventually require surgery.
-Depending on the type of corneal problem present, both of you will discuss and eventually select the transplantation for which you are best suited.

 Signs of corneal problems can include redness around the cornea and/or corneal cloudiness.
 Symptoms include: